dawahdeh/growth-mindset/Read06.md

 #### The getElementById() method

-This method used to get the element from the document by its id from the .
+This method used to get the element from the document by its id.

+### The getElementsByTagname() method

+This method is used to access one or more elements by the HTML tag name.